Khujand

 Khujand citadel fortress and museum

-The Khujand Citadel has been partly restored and at the southeast corner of it is the Historical museum of the Sughd region with big doors and several floors underneath has been built for it.
+The Khujand Citadel has been partly restored and at the southeast corner of it is the Historical museum of the Sughd region with big wooden doors and several floors underneath has been built for it.
 The museum is well laid, has English speaking guides and tells about the history of the fortress and has many archaeological findings made in the fortress, for example a 4 meter statue of Temur Malik.

 Palace of Arbob in Khujand